 Lane restrictions on Wonderland Road to begin Monday evening

-One of London, Ont.’s busiest roads is about to get a little busier starting next Monday, as evening and overnight lane restrictions on Wonderland Road will be in place for two weeks as crews install signage on a CN Rail overpass.
+One of London, Ont.’s busiest roads is about to get a little busier starting next Monday, as evening and overnight lane restrictions on Wonderland Road will be in place for two weeks as crews install a sign system on a CN Rail overpass.

 According to the City of London, beginning Nov.
 21, evening and overnight lane restrictions will be in place on Wonderland Road between London Mall Entry and Thornwood Drive as crews install a sign system on the CN Rail overpass at Wonderland Road, just south of Oxford Street.